 Total # of claims with employees working modified duty÷total # of open indemnity claims = % of Your return-to-work (RTW) success

-Focusing on these three areas of reporting claims promptly, utilizing network medical providers, and planning for return-to-work can have an impact on reducing your workers’ compensation overall claim costs and improving your bottom line.
+Focusing on these three areas of reporting claims promptly, utilizing network medical providers, and planning for return-to-work can reduce your workers’ compensation overall claim costs and improve your bottom line.